Spanish frigate Villa de Madrid: Later service

 In 1867, Giuseppe Garibaldi launched an expedition to capture Rome from the Papal States and complete the unification of Italy.
 Villa de Madrid steamed to the Papal States and anchored at Civitavecchia to provide transportation for Pope Pius IX in case he needed to evacuate Rome, but Garibaldi's defeat at the Battle of Mentana on 3 November 1867 made this unnecessary, and Villa de Madrid returned to Spain at the end of 1867, arriving at Cartagena.
-On 10 December 1867, she was lifted by Cartagena Iron Drydock for what was probably only regular maintenance and small repairs.
-She got off on 19 December.
+She entered the Cartagena Iron Drydock for repairs on 10 December 1867, emerging with her repairs complete on 19 December.

 Villa de Madrid transported Infanta Isabel, Countess of Girgenti, and her husband Prince Gaetan, Count of Girgenti, to the Papal States for the couple's honeymoon in the spring of 1868, returning to Spain at Cartagena before proceeding to Cádiz.
 In July 1868 she transported Prince Antoine, Duke of Montpensier, and his family into exile in Lisbon, Portugal, arriving there on 3 August 1868.
 She then was assigned to San Sebastián, Spain, where the court of Isabella II was in residence.

 Villa de Madrid arrived at Cádiz at the end of August 1868 for alterations to her armament, plans calling for her to undergo modifications that would give her twenty 200 mm smoothbore and ten 160 mm rifled guns.
 However, these plans were cancelled when the Glorious Revolution broke out in September 1868, resulting in the deposition of Isabella II.
 Under the command of Capitán de navío (Ship-of-the-Line Captain) Rafael Rodríguez de Arias y Villavicencio, she sided with the rebels.
-On either 23 or 25 September 1868, Villa de Madrid, with General Juan Prim aboard, and the armored frigate got underway from Cádiz for a cruise along the coast of Spain and North Africa to incite rebellion, during which they visited Algeciras, Ceuta, Malaga, Cartagena, Valencia, and Barcelona.
+On either 23 or 25 September 1868, Villa de Madrid, with General Juan Prim aboard, and the armored frigate got underway from Cádiz for a cruise along the coast of Spain and North Africa to incite rebellion, during which they visited Algeciras, Ceuta, Málaga, Cartagena, Valencia, and Barcelona.
 After the cruise, she entered the Arsenal de la Carraca at San Fernando for repairs.

 In December 1868, Villa de Madrid joined the Mediterranean Squadron, remaining at anchor at Santa Pola during this assignment.
 In June 1869 she arrived at Valencia for modification of her armament, emerging from it with thirty-four 200 mm guns mounted in battery and six 160 mm rifled guns mounted on her forecastle and stern.